kineticdata/peripherals-vmware-vsphere/readme.md

 ![Source Icon](thumbnail.svg)

 # VMWare VSphere

-VMware VSphere is a cloud computing platform for virtualization.
+VMware vSphere is a cloud computing platform for virtualization.